RKKY interaction in one-dimensional flat-band lattices: RKKY interaction

-{\it Stub lattice.} Our numerical results show that $J_{RKKY}^{\alpha\beta}$ decays exponentially with $R$ for all sublattice configurations, see Fig.~\ref{fig:RKKY_stub_r}.
+We start by studying the RKKY interaction in the stub lattice.
+Our numerical results show that $J_{\mathrm{RKKY}}^{\alpha\beta}$ decays exponentially with $R$ for all sublattice configurations, see Fig.~\ref{fig:RKKY_stub_r}.
 For the $AA$ configuration, this is not surprising since the flat-band states do not have support on the $A$ sublattice.
-As such we expect to recover the qualitative behavior of a conventional insulator~\cite{Bloembergen1955}.
+As such, we expect to recover the usual Bloembergen-Rowland behavior found in conventional insulators~\cite{Bloembergen1955}.
 In fact, for all sublattice configurations involving at least one impurity on the $A$ sublattice, virtual transitions between the gapped dispersive bands yield the dominant contribution to the RKKY interaction.
-For configurations involving only the $B$ and $C$ sublattice, on the other hand, the flat-band states give an additional contribution that is responsible for the significantly larger absolute value of $J_{RKKY}^{\alpha\beta}$ in these cases (see also below).
+For configurations involving only the $B$ and $C$ sublattice, on the other hand, the flat-band states give an additional contribution that is responsible for the significantly larger absolute value of $J_{\mathrm{RKKY}}^{\alpha\beta}$ in these cases (see also below).
 However, the flat-band states are spatially localized (e.g., they can be constructed as exponentially localized Wannier states), such that their contribution is exponentially suppressed with $R$ as well.
 Furthermore, in accordance with the general result for bipartite lattices at half filling~\cite{Saremi2007}, we find that the ground state is FM (AFM) if the two impurities are located on the same (on different) sublattices of the bipartition.

-To gain further insight, we study $J_{RKKY}^{\alpha\beta}$ in dependence on one of the exchange coupling constants---say, $J_1$---for $J_{1,2}/t\ll 1$.
-We find that $J_{RKKY}^{AA}\propto J_1$, see Fig.~\ref{fig:RKKY_stub_J}(a).
+To gain further insight, we study $J_{\mathrm{RKKY}}^{\alpha\beta}$ in dependence on one of the exchange coupling constants---say, $J_1$---for $J_{1,2}/t\ll 1$.
+We find that $J_{\mathrm{RKKY}}^{AA}\propto J_1$, see Fig.~\ref{fig:RKKY_stub_J}(a).
 This is the functional dependence expected from the standard expression for the RKKY interaction in second-order perturbation theory at zero temperature~\cite{Abrikosov1988},

+where $G_{\alpha\beta}^{(0)}$ are the retarded single-particle Green functions of the unperturbed system for a single spin species~\cite{note2}.
+Evaluating Eq.~(\ref{eq:RKKY_pert}) by using the analytical expression for $G_{AA}^{(0)}$ (see Appendix~\ref{app:GF_stub}), we see that it reproduces the numerical result very well, see Fig.~\ref{fig:RKKY_stub_J}(a).
+Indeed, since the flat-band states do not have support on the $A$ sublattice, there is no reason why the standard RKKY approximation should not be valid.
+The flat band does not contribute to the RKKY interaction at all in this case, and the entire second-order contribution captured in Eq.~(\ref{eq:RKKY_pert}) comes from Bloembergen-Rowland transitions between the gapped dispersive bands.